-Advocacy may be needed to ensure the medically frail identification process correctly identifies eligible consumers.
-The following are suggestions for advocates to bring to state decision-makers.
+Advocacy may be needed to ensure the medically frail identification process will correctly identify eligible consumers.
+The following are suggestions for advocates to bring to relevant state agencies and decision-makers.

-- State definitions of medically frail individuals should explicitly include and broadly define individuals with disabling mental disorders and chronic substance use disorders. - States should allow enrollees to self-identify or attest to being medically frail via a questionnaire or screening tool that explicitly asks about substance use disorders, mental health, and other chronic conditions. - Self-assessments or surveys used to determine eligibility should be written in plain language and at no more than a sixth grade level.
+• State definitions of medically frail individuals should explicitly include and broadly define individuals with disabling mental disorders and chronic substance use disorders.

-• States should make assistance available to individuals completing self-assessments.
+- States should allow enrollees to self-identify or attest to being medically frail via a questionnaire or screening tool that explicitly asks about substance use disorders, mental health, and other chronic conditions. - Self-assessments or surveys used to determine eligibility should be written in plain language and at no more than a sixth grade level - States should make assistance available to individuals completing self-assessments.
 Enrollment assisters should receive training in order to adequately support consumers in the completion of the self-assessment.